Which one to choose for Scalable VoIP Deployment? OpenSIPS or FreeSWITCH or Both

 Clearly no comparison.
 So what's the fuss is all about!

 This clearly suggests that OpenSIPS and FreeSWITCH actually serve two different purposes.
 OpenSIPS can act as a load balancer for high-volume signals.
 It can direct traffic along the path on the network.
 You can view it as a traffic cop on the highway that directs traffic to different paths from one side of the road to the other side of the road.
 In this scenario, you can view FreeSWITCH as a stadium or shopping mall where that traffic is headed to.
 This means that OpenSIPS can direct incoming traffic to different FreeSWITCH nodes.
 OpenSIPS also does a really good job with NAT traversal which is easy to configure and allows optimization of the media between the endpoints.

 This doesn’t make any sense comparing or choosing between the two.
 The focus of the FreeSWITCH is to provide a lot of communications features such as voice, fax, voicemail, conferencing, IVR, and TTS while OpenSIPS has a simple architecture that provides better performance and stability.

 OpenSIPS handles the simultaneous SIP registrations, new calls, and call hangups at a time.
 Whereas FreeSWITCH only handles simultaneous calls that are in progress at a given time.
 As soon as the call ends, FreeSWITCH removes its thread from memory for that call.

 When to use whom

-In situations where PBX functionality is needed and volume of incoming calls is high, it is better to deploy a cluster of FreeSWITCH that is load balanced by OpenSIPS.
-For very large scale deployments, assign more and more responsibilities to OpenSIPS with its helper modules such as billing, dialplan translations, and SIP registrations.
+In situations where PBX functionality is needed and the volume of incoming calls is high, it is better to deploy a cluster of FreeSWITCH that is load-balanced by OpenSIPS.
+For very large-scale deployments, assign more and more responsibilities to OpenSIPS with its helper modules such as billing, display translations, and SIP registrations.
 Involve FreeSWITCH only for its unified communications features.